Backbase/variants/docs/USAGE.md

 Configuration through custom properties can bring a lot of value to your variants, such as defining different API base URLs, or credentials using environment variables.
 This allows us to also define its destination.
 Certain properties should not be available to the project but to fastlane and vice-versa.

-See our [Custom Property documentation](docs/CUSTOM_PROPERTY.md) for a better understanding and examples.
+See our [Custom Property documentation](CUSTOM_PROPERTY.md) for a better understanding and examples.

+#### Signing iOS apps

+Code signing for iOS apps can also be handled through `variants.yml` as long as Fastlane Match is used.

+For more information see [Working with Fastlane Match](ios/WORKING_WITH_FASTLANE_MATCH.md).

 ### Setup multiple build variants with full fastlane integration.